Thisizzellie/Thisizzellie/README.md

 ### GirlsWhoML · Oxford · 2025
 `AI` `MENTORING`

-Mentored at the Responsible AI for Social Good Hackathon at Oxford.
+Mentored at the Responsible AI for Social Good Hackathon at Oxford Uni.

 ### Spring ACT · 2024
 `TECH FOR GOOD` `MENTORING`